-(must include 1-unit physical sciences, 1 unit of life sciences, and 1-unit advanced study in one or more of: chemistry, physics, other physical science, advanced biology or other life science, physical geology or other earth or space science.)
+Subject Units Required

+English Language Arts 4

+Health .5

+Physical Education .5

+Mathematics 4

+(must include 1 unit algeb ra II or

+equivalent of algebra II)

+Science 3

+(must include 1-unit physi ical sciences, 1 unit

+of life sciences, and 1-unit

+in one or more of: chemist •

+physical science, advance

+life science, physical geol ••

+space science.)

-Social Studies 3 (must include 1/2 unit of American history and 1/2 unit of American government)
+Social Studies 3

+(must include 1/2 unit of American history

-Six (6) electives 6 (must include one (1) or any combination of foreign language, fine arts, business, careertechnical education, family and consumer sciences, technology, agricultural education, a junior reserve officer training corps (JROTC) program approved by the U.S. Congress, or English language arts, mathematics, science, or social studies courses not otherwise required)
+and 1/2 unit of American g -

+Six (6) electives 6

+(must include one (1) or any combination of

+foreign language, fine arts, business, career-

+technical education, family and consumer

+sciences, technology, agricultural education, a

+junior reserve officer training corps (JROTC)

+program approved by the U.S. Congress, or

+English language arts, mathematics, science, or

+social studies courses not otherwise required)

-All students must receive instruction in economics and financial literacy during Grades 9-12.
+All students must receive ins truction in economics

+All students must receive ms

+and financial literacy during Grades 9 - 12.
 Additionally, all students must receive instruction in cardiopulmonary resuscitation and the use of an automated external defibrillator from an approved source during Grades 9-12, unless the student is exempted from such training due to disability or by written request of the parent.
 Students who achieve an industry credential or license that requires an examination shall not be required to take additional technical assessments.
 If the student does not participate in licensure or license examination, the student shall take the applicable technical assessments.
 Students must attain specified scores on assessments as required to demonstrate workforce readiness on a nationally recognized job skills assessment in order to obtain a diploma.